Printed from: http://braemoor.co.uk/chartreuse/aulpduseuil/habertdame.shtml on 06 Oct 2008

 This walk explores the northern end of the Aup du Seuil - between the Pas de la Mort and the vallon de Pratcel.
 It's a fairly easy day, with relatively little ascent, and it can be readily combined with an exploration of the Guiers Vif cave, which the time given assumes.

-The route (map) starts of at the base of Cirque de St. Même; climbs to the Guiers Vif resurgence and cave via the waterfalls; continues up to the synclinal valley above by the Pas de la Mort to the Aup du Seuil, turns north to the vallon de Practel via the Habert de la Dame, which is descended back to the car.
+The route (map) starts of at the base of Cirque de St. Même; climbs to the Guiers Vif resurgence and cave via the waterfalls; continues up to the synclinal valley above by the Pas de la Mort to the Aup du Seuil, turns north to the vallon de Practel via the Habert de la Dame, which is then descended back to the car.

-The Cirque de St. Même is located some four kilometres to the south-east of St. Pierre d'Entremont, at the end of the D43E.
-The Regional Park authorities have provided a large car park a couple of hundred yards before the meadows in front of the cirque, and vehicles can no longer drive into this little piece of paradise.
-This area is understandably a honey pot attraction for day visitors, and is best avoided at weekends, when the PNRC charge €8.00 (July 2004) for car parking to help stem the tide.
+The Cirque de St. Même is some four kilometres to the south-east of St. Pierre d'Entremont, at the end of the D43E.
+The local commune has provided a large car park a couple of hundred yards before the meadows in front of the cirque, and vehicles can no longer drive into this little piece of paradise.
+The area is understandably a honey pot attraction for day visitors, and is best avoided during peak times, when a charge of €4.50 (2023) is made for car parking to help stem the tide.

 Return to the start of the meadow, and cross the stream by the footbridge.
 The path heads to the back of the meadow and enters the trees.
 After a few minutes it reaches a junction - keep left.
 The path climbs steadily before reaching another junction signposted the Cascade d'Isolée.
 A worthwhile ten minute deviation here leads to the first of the three waterfalls.